Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

     * **Required**
       * `DepsPath`

-        `DepsPath` is the path to folder containing the dependencies, not including Qt.
+        `DepsPath` is the path to the folder containing the dependencies, not including Qt.
 Set this to the win32 or win64 directory from the Pre-built dependencies package that you downloaded earlier.
         For example, if you extracted the dependencies .zip to C:\obs-deps, `DepsPath` should be one of these:
         * `C:\obs-deps\win32`
         * `C:\obs-deps\win64`